spigad/docker-tutorial/docs/cacheimaegs/cache-dangling.md

 ubuntu                        18.04     81bcf752ac3d   3 weeks ago      63.1MB
 gcr.io/k8s-minikube/kicbase   v0.0.22   bcd131522525   5 weeks ago      1.09GB
 ubuntu                        latest    7e0aa2d69a15   7 weeks ago      72.7MB
-</pre></code>
+</code></pre>

-Now, this id **f0684153d22f** is not more linked to the `testnone`  as the second build has set it on the newly created image (the one containing the changes we did in Dockerfile)
+Now, this IMAGE ID **f0684153d22f** is not more linked to the image named `testnone`  cause the second build has set it on the newly created image (the one containing the changes we did in Dockerfile)

 The previous image, now considered as dangling, is not referenced anymore.
 We can remove it, but we probably first need to make sure we have not used the same tag in the second build by mistake (that happens :) )

 If needed, you can tag again the dandling image any other image ( we saw it previously )

-Finally, in order to check ( and possibly remove ) the dangling images:
+Finally, in order to check ( and possibly remove ) the dangling images you can play with something like this:

 ```bash
  docker images -a --filter=dangling=true